facebook/docusaurus/.github/ISSUE_TEMPLATE/feature.md

 ## Motivation

 (Please outline the motivation for the proposal and why it should be implemented.
-Has this been requested by a lot of users on our )
+Has this been requested by a lot of users?)

 ## API Design